State Theatre Company South Australia presents

 Finegan has written what will surely become a landmark Australian play.
 The action is played on a global stage, rippling out from South Australia to South America, Korea, Africa and the United States.
 Boldly ambitious in form, urgent and imperative in content, dazzling in reach, Hibernation will be an unmissable event.
 Mitchell

-Run time: Approx. 90 minutes (no interval)
+Run time: Approx. 2 hours 20 minutes (including interval)

 Contains coarse language and adult themes